 This service is already no longer available to new users, and existing users will face following suit from the 22nd of May 2023 unless an alternative provider is found.

-The process of withdrawing from your Binance account can be complicated initially, but once you have done it once, you shouldn’t have any issues.
+<br>The process of withdrawing from your Binance account can be complicated initially, but once you have done it once, you shouldn’t have any issues.<br>

-– To withdraw GBP from Binance, start by going to Binance.com
+– To withdraw GBP from Binance, start by going to your Binance.com account.

-– From the top of the Binance Home page, go to Wallet and select “Fiat and Spot“.
+– From the top of the Binance Home page, go to the Wallet tab and then select “Fiat and Spot” from the dropdown menu.

 – From the Binance withdrawal page, choose your withdrawal payment method.

-In this example, we’re withdrawing to a Bank Card (Visa) with a transaction fee of 1%.
-However, the payment methods and fees may vary.
+In this example, we’re withdrawing to a Bank Card (Visa) with a transaction fee of 1.8%.
+However, the payment methods and fees may vary depending on the options available to you.

-– Enter the amount you want to withdraw, or choose ‘Max‘ to withdraw all your fiat balance.
-Any limits can be found by choosing the (i) icon.
+– Enter the amount of GBP you want to withdraw, or choose ‘Max‘ to withdraw all your fiat balance.

 After the withdrawal confirmation, your Great British Pounds will reach your bank account, credit or debit card.
 Any withdrawals will be displayed under your Recent Withdrawal History.